aws/aws-eks-best-practices/content/scalability/docs/supporting-infrastructure.md

 Workloads should define the resources they need and the availability required via taints, tolerations, and [PodTopologySpread](https://kubernetes.io/blog/2020/05/introducing-podtopologyspread/).
 They should prefer the largest nodes that can be fully utilized and meet availability goals to reduce control plane load, lower operations, and reduce cost.

-The Kubernetes Scheduler will automatically try to spread workloads across zones and hosts if resources are available.
-The Kubernetes Cluster Autoscaler will attempt to add nodes in each Availability Zone evenly.
-Karpenter will not spread nodes or pods by default.
-To force workloads to spread you should use topologySpreadConstraints:
+The Kubernetes Scheduler will automatically try to spread workloads across availablility zones and hosts if resources are available.
+If no capacity is available the Kubernetes Cluster Autoscaler will attempt to add nodes in each Availability Zone evenly.
+Karpenter will attempt to add nodes as quickly and cheaply as possible unless the workload specifies other requirements.

+To force workloads to spread with the scheduler and new nodes to be created across availability zones you should use topologySpreadConstraints:

 ```
 spec: